-Responsible Party (check each that applies): (check each that applies): Other Specify: ⊠ Annually ☐ Continuously and Ongoing Other Specify: methods for discovery and remediation related to the assu $\ensuremath{\bullet}$ N_0 Improvement Strategy in place, provide timelines to design rance of Qualified Providers that are currently non-operational.
-O Yes Please provide a detailed strategy for assuring Qualif strategies, and the parties responsible for its operation Tied Providers, the specific timeline for implementing identified n.
-Appendix C: Participant Services C-3: Waiver Services Specifications Section C-3 'Service Specifications' is incorporated into Section C Appendix C: Participant Services C-1 'Waiver Services.'
-C-4: Additional Limits on Amount of Waiver Services limits on the amount of waiver services (select one). cate whether the waiver employs any of the following additional the amount of waiver services except as provided in Appendix C-3.
-Applicable - The state imposes additional limits on the When a limit is employed, specify: (a) the waiver ser including its basis in historical expenditure/utilization that are used to determine the amount of the limit to be adjusted over the course of the waiver period; (d) on participant health and welfare needs or other factors. rvices to which the limit applies; (b) the basis of the limit, in patterns and, as applicable, the processes and methodologies which a participant's services are subject; (c) how the limit will provisions for adjusting or making exceptions to the limit based ors specified by the state; (e) the safeguards that are in effect a participant's needs; (f) how participants are notified of the Limit(s) on Set(s) of Services.
-There is a limit of authorized for one or more sets of services offer Furnish the information specified above. on the maximum dollar amount of waiver services that is red under the waiver.
+Responsible Party (check each that applies): (check each that applies): ★ Other Specify: Annually Continuously and Ongoing Other Specify: method: No Yes he State does not have all elements of the Quality I s for discovery and remediation related to the assures mprovement Strategy in place, provide timelines to design rance of Qualified Providers that are currently non-operational. ded Providers, the specific timeline for implementing identified in.
+Annandiy ( C: Participant Services C-3: Waiver Services Specifications ervice Specifications' is incorporated into Section C 2-1 'Waiver Services.'
+C-4: Additional Limits on Amount of Waiver Services limits o n the amount of waiver services (select one). eate whether the waiver employs any of the following additional C-: 3. the amount of waiver services except as provided in Appendix $\circ{Ap}$ plicable - The state imposes additional limits on the ne amount of waiver services. inc tha be on wh cluding its basis in historical expenditure/utilization at are used to determine the amount of the limit to vadjusted over the course of the waiver period; (d) participant health and welfare needs or other factor vices to which the limit applies; (b) the basis of the limit, a patterns and, as applicable, the processes and methodologies which a participant's services are subject; (c) how the limit will provisions for adjusting or making exceptions to the limit based are specified by the state; (e) the safeguards that are in effect participant's needs; (f) how participants are notified of the Limit(s) on Set(s) of Services.
+There is a limit of authorized for one or more sets of services offered Furnish the information specified above. on the maximum dollar amount of waiver services that is ed under the waiver.

-Prospective Individual Budget Amount.
-There is a limit on the maximum dollar amount of waiver s authorized for each specific participant.
+l· uthorized for each specific participant.

 Furnish the information specified above.

-Budget Limits by Level of Support.
-Based on an assessment process and/or other factors, participan assigned to funding levels that are limits on the maximum dollar amount of waiver services.
-Furnish the information specified above. assigned to funding levels that are limits on the maximum dollar amount of waiver services.
-Furnish the information specified above.
-Furnish the information specified above.
-Other Type of Limit.
-The state employs another type of limit.
+a Budget Limits by Level of Support.
+Based on an assessment process and/or other factors, participant assigned to funding levels that are limits on the maximum dollar amount of waiver services.

+• Furnish the information specified above.

 Furnish the information specified above.